 (9:30am - 5pm), Saturday (9am - 4:30pm), and every alternate Sunday (10am - 4:30pm) and Thursday (late night shopping: 11:30 am - 7:00 pm).

-The mobile BreastScreen Van is screening at the following location:
+The BreastScreen Van is currently screening in the following location:

-- Lithgow: Lithgow Valley Plaza, Corner of Lithgow and Bent Streets Lithgow from 26 February to 21 March 2019
+- Lithgow: Lithgow Valley Plaza, Corner Lithgow and Bent Streets from 12 June to

 Please note these dates may change.
 Please contact BreastScreen NSW on 13 20 50 to make an appointment.